We are encouraging contractors, suppliers and stakeholders to propose changes to our standards.

 Challenges received so far

 We are reviewing all challenges received, and will conduct a rigorous impact assessment to make sure safety, performance, compatibility and the environment are not compromised.
+Of the challenges received to date, 19 have resulted in agreement be reached with the standard owner to modify the standard, and a number of the other challenges are currently being evaluated.

 An example challenge: British Steel